 - 1. Development proposals where the primary objective is to conserve or enhance biodiversity will be permitted. - 2.
 New development must aim to maintain, enhance, restore or add to biodiversity.
 Opportunities should be taken to achieve positive gain through the form and design of development.
 Measures may include creating, enhancing and managing wildlife habitats and networks, and natural landscape.
 The built environment should be viewed as an opportunity to fully integrate biodiversity within new development through innovation.
 Priority for habitat creation should be given to sites which assist in the achievement of targets in the Biodiversity Action Plans (BAPs) and aid delivery of the Cambridgeshire Green Infrastructure Strategy. - 3.
-If significant harm to the population or conservation status of a Protected Species, Priority Species or Priority Habitat resulting from a development cannot be avoided (through locating on an alternative site with less harmful impacts), adequately mitigated, or, as a last resort, compensated for, then planning permission will be refused.
+If significant harm to the population or conservation status of a Protected Species, Priority Species1 or Priority Habitat resulting from a development cannot be avoided (through locating on an alternative site with less harmful impacts), adequately mitigated, or, as a last resort, compensated for, then planning permission will be refused. - 4.
+Where there are grounds to believe that a proposal may affect a Protected Species, Priority Species or Priority Habitat, applicants will be expected to provide an adequate level of survey information and site assessment to establish the extent of a potential impact.
+This survey information and site assessment shall be provided prior to the determination of an application.